 Deploy Azure Automation runbooks or Azure DevTest Labs auto-shutdown policies to shut down all non-production VMs outside business hours (e.g., 7pm–7am and weekends).
 This single measure can reduce dev/test compute costs by 60–70%, directly reducing the risk of overages caused by idle non-production resources.

 Configure Azure Action Groups to trigger automated responses when budget thresholds are breached.
 At 90% of budget, an Action Group can: send alerts to finance and IT leadership, trigger a Logic App that scales down non-critical resources, and create an incident ticket for the FinOps team to investigate.
-This converts a passive warning into an active response mechanism.

 What happened: The company implemented automated shutdown for all non-production VMs (saving 65% of dev/test compute costs), deployed an orphaned resource cleanup script running weekly, and configured budget alerts with Action Groups to flag any subscription exceeding 90% of its monthly allocation.

 The EA renewal is the highest-leverage moment for negotiating Azure overage protections.
-Microsoft wants to maintain or grow the Azure commitment — use this as leverage to secure contractual safety nets that protect you throughout the term.
+Microsoft wants to maintain or grow the Azure commitment.
+Use this as leverage to secure contractual safety nets that protect you throughout the term.

 | Safety Net Clause | What It Does | Negotiability |